 Truity Credit Union and Bartlesville Radio would like to thank Adam Butterfield, Eric Bevins and David Taylor with the Bartlesville Fire Department for being Friday’s Hometown Heroes.

-During the four hour standoff at the Caney River with the fugitive out of Cherryvale, Kansas on Tuesday afternoon, three Bartlesville firefighter were in a rescue raft in the below the suspect (pictured).
+During a four hour standoff at the Caney River with the fugitive out of Cherryvale, Kansas on Tuesday afternoon, these three Bartlesville firefighter were in a rescue raft below the suspect (pictured).

 The guys in the boat from front to back were Butterfield, Bevins, and Taylor.
 They endured the heat in the boat and waited for what felt like forever for the fugitive – Jeremiah McKenzie – to come down.